South Australia’s land management practices are designed to protect the natural environment and support its primary industries.

 Our land mass is home to some of the most diverse species of native plants, animals and bird life.
 The regulation and management of our land is critical to ensuring the sustainability of our food system and allowing continued development and competitiveness of primary industries.

-The Department of Environment, Water and Natural Resources (DEWNR) is responsible for sustainable land management and conservation practices on Crown land.
+The Department of Environment and Water (DEW) is responsible for sustainable land management and conservation practices on Crown land.

-There are 8 regional Natural Resources Management (NRM) Boards who work with DEWNR to support and improve the land management activities through integrated natural resources management.
+There are 8 regional Natural Resources Management (NRM) Boards who work with DEW to support and improve the land management activities through integrated natural resources management.

 Parks and reserves

 We use parks and reserves to protect our unique ecosystems that include:

 - mallee scrub land

 - off-shore islands.

 Our parks and reserve management programs:

 - eradicate introduced predators: